ClementNerma/Rave/docs/master.md

 }; // Works fine
 ```

-The field will simply act as constant and not plain.
+The field will simply act as constant and not literal.

 A last exception is for mutable fields when declaring objects.
 Let's take the following example: